oruehenbeck/django_dynamic_sites/docs/usage.rst

 Now you can create a new site.
 On the page before you saw a list of items with one item named 'Defaultpage'.
 Thats where you can see you sitetree developing when you add more pages to your website.
-More on that later.

 In the editor you can now specify your new page, we will go through the options one by one.